chelseavalentine/Notes/C++.md

 _You can set the address stored in a pointer, but you cannot set the address of a variable._

 __You should initialize pointers before you use them__.
-Or mark it as uninitialized:
+Or mark them as uninitialized:

 ``` c++
 int *p_x = NULL;